Yashkarde/25MCI10090_Yash_KARGIL_MCA_DBMS/Experiment_2/README.md

 ## 🎯 AIM

-To design and implement a sample database system using **DDL, DML, and DCL commands**, including database creation, data manipulation, schema modification, and role-based access control to ensure data integrity and secure, read-only access for authorized users.
+To implement and analyze SQL SELECT queries using filtering, sorting, grouping, and aggregation concepts in PostgreSQL for efficient data retrieval and analytical reporting.

 **S/W Requirement:** Oracle Database Express Edition and pgAdmin